Patacona CF

-The club has also held a partnership with Levante UD since 2011, with Levante using Patacona as a reserve youth team.
+The club also had a partnership with Levante UD which began in 2011, with Levante using Patacona as a reserve youth team.
+The partnership had ended by the 2023-24 season.

 History

 Founded in 2008, Patacona only started a senior team in 2012, playing for three seasons in the Segunda Regional before only returning to youth football in 2015.
 The senior squad returned to an active status in 2017, after the club's rebranding, and achieved two consecutive promotions in 2018–19 and 2019–20 to reach the Regional Preferente.

 On 3 June 2022, Patacona achieved a first-ever promotion to the Tercera Federación.
 At the end of the 2024–25 season, they were relegated to the Lliga Comunitat.
+After one season there, they were relegated again to the Primera FFCV.